hafeezkhan909/hafeezkhan909.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I am a PhD student specializing in how foundation models adapt under distribution shift, addressing challenges in continual learning, and few-shot learning.
+I am a PhD student specializing in how foundation models adapt under distribution shift, addressing challenges in continual learning and few-shot learning.
 My advisor is [Siddhartha Bhattacharyya](https://www.fit.edu/faculty-profiles/b/bhattacharyya-siddhartha/), and I am funded by NASA, where I am working on lane detection for autonomous driving and taxiing on airports.

 Previously, I completed my undergraduate studies at BITS Pilani Dubai, where I finished my thesis under the guidance of [Raja Muthalaghu](https://www.bits-pilani.ac.in/dubai/raja-muthalagu/) and received the Outstanding Undergraduate Thesis Award.
 Alongside my PhD, I have worked closely with mentors from Microsoft Research, NASA Langley, UTHealth Houston, Collins Aerospace.
 Through these collaborations, I have gained extensive experience especially in self-supervised models, text-to-image models, and multimodal large-language models.